War Lord (novel): Plot summary

 Just before the battle, Æthelstan orders Uhtred to marry a rich, young widow so that he will have a strong, loyal man to guard his northern border.
 While Uhtred is content to be Lord of Bebbanburg, with his new wealth and lands extending from coast to coast, others start calling him the Lord of the North.

+Reception

+The book currently holds a rating of 4.60 out of 5 on Goodreads with 66% of a total 14,600 ratings being 5 stars.